 The General Terms and Conditions of the Notes contain provisions for Noteholders to consider matters affecting their interests generally.
 The decisions of Noteholders (including amendments to the General Terms and Conditions of the Notes), subject to defined majorities requirements, will be binding to all Noteholders, including Noteholders who did not vote and Noteholders who voted in a manner contrary to the majority.
-This may cause financial losses, among other things, to all Noteholders, including the Noteholders who did not vote and Noteholders, including the Noteholders who did not vote and Noteholders.
+This may cause financial losses, among other things, to all Noteholders, including the Noteholders who did not vote and Noteholders who voted in a manner contrary to the majority.